 So on and so forth.

 The first thing you’ll have to fuss over is how many acres of land you have.
 If it’s below half an acre, then the cheap, classic walk-behind mower can get the job done.

 Now, anything above half an acre deserves a riding mower at that point.

-Having a cutting width of 42 inches on your riding mower should be the average, and it only goes up from then because the wider the cut, the faster it is to get the job done.
+Having a cutting width of 42 inches on your riding mower should be the average, and it only goes up from then because the more comprehensive the cut, the faster it is to get the job done.

 What’s Your Cut?